 Next, I placed the lemons in a glass bowl.
 This is my first painting of a glass bowl.
 In retrospect, I think I should have placed more emphasis on drawing a proper ellipse of the rim before painting.
 At some places the colour of the glass bowl seemed closer to sap green, at other places it seemed to have a bluish and greyish tinge.
 One lemon appeared to be more greener, other one had more darker colour due to shadows falling on it.

-Lemon Tea is the next painting in this sequence of lemon painting.
-This has another first, my first teacup and sauces painting.
+Lemon Tea is the next painting in this sequence of lemon paintings.
+This has another first, my first teacup and saucer painting.
 The golden base of the teacup was painted using cadmium yellow, blue, white and red.This painting is also a study of the primaries with cherries added to it.

 Lemon and a Creamer gave me the opportunity to observe the colours in a white creamer.
 How the yellows, blues and reds in small quantities added to the white make the shape of rounded objects evident.
 The handle of the creamer was casting a shadow on it.
 The painted flowers on the creamer were lightened by the sunlight.